Biographies of the greatest mathematicians are in separate files by birth year:

 Simon Stevin (1549-1620) Flanders, Holland

 Stevin was one of the greatest practical scientists of the Late Middle Ages.
 He worked with Holland's dykes and windmills; as a military engineer he developed fortifications and systems of flooding; he invented a carriage with sails that traveled faster than with horses and used it to entertain his patron, the Prince of Orange.
 He discovered several laws of mechanics including those for energy conservation and hydrostatic pressure.
-He lived slightly before Galileo who is now much more famous, but Stevin discovered the equal rate of falling bodies before Galileo did, and correctly explained the influence of the moon on tides (which Galileo later got wrong).
+He lived slightly before Galileo who is now much more famous, but Stevin discovered the equal rate of falling bodies before Galileo did; and his explanation of tides was better than Galileo's, though still incomplete.
 He was first to write on the concept of unstable equilibrium.
 He invented improved accounting methods, and (though also invented at about the same time by Chinese mathematician Zhu Zaiyu and anticipated by Galileo's father, Vincenzo Galilei) the equal-temperament music scale.
 He also did work in descriptive geometry, trigonometry, optics, geography, and astronomy.

 In mathematics, Stevin is best known for the notion of real numbers (previously integers, rationals and irrationals were treated separately; negative numbers and even zero and one were often not considered numbers).
 He introduced (a clumsy form of) decimal fractions to Europe; suggested a decimal metric system, which was finally adopted 200 years later; invented other basic notation like the symbol